defold/doc/docs/en/faq/faq.md

 A: No, it is currently not possible.

-#### Q: Is there any quick way to render the collision objects in my scene? (like Box2D's debugdraw)
+#### Q: Is there any quick way to render the collision objects in my scene? (like Box2D's debug draw)

 A: Yes, set *physics.debug* flag in *game.project*.
 (Refer to the official [Project settings documentation](/manuals/project-settings/#debug))